 Economics is a social science that deals with the production, allocation, and utilization of goods and services.
-Overall, there are numerous universities and colleges that have highly-regarded economics departments in the United States, including Harvard University and Massachusetts Institute of Technology (MIT).
-Both of these highly-ranked schools offer special areas of study in the economics field and can prepare graduates for a variety of careers.
+There are many universities and colleges that have highly-regarded economics departments in the United States, including Harvard University, Massachusetts Institute of Technology (MIT) and Columbia University.
+All of these schools are highly ranked by U.S. News & World Report and offer special areas of study in the economics field that can prepare graduates for a variety of careers.

 The school's undergraduate program in economics begins with two semesters of introductory courses that focus on microeconomics and macroeconomics.
 In their second year, students can take classes in a variety of economic subjects such as public economics, health economics, international economics, economic theory and economic development.
 MIT's economics department also features the Undergraduate Economics Association, which serves as a forum for students to come together and discuss various issues with professors.